 2002 March - Government pushes controversial immigration bill through upper house of parliament.
 It allows a limited number of skilled non-EU workers into the country.

-2002 September - Schroeder re-elected but with a sharply reduced majority thanks to good showing by his coalition partners, the Greens.
+2002 September - Schroeder coalition re-elected with sharply reduced majority.

 2004 May - Opposition CDU-backed candidate Horst Koehler, former IMF head, elected president.